top of page

 First thing to do is pause.
 Because you don't want to throw the kitchen sink at your toddler when they're already feeling anxious or scared about something.

-Without thinking, we as parents often go to that knee-jerk response to try and fix it..with all the words, with all the tricks, with trying to calm the child down immediately when we see our kiddos have a strong reaction.
-And that reaction may be to the potty.
-To pooping.
-To peeing.
-Or to something new.
+Without thinking, we as parents often go to that knee-jerk response to try and fix it..with all the words, with all the tricks, with trying to calm the child down immediately when we see our kids have a strong reaction.

 I hear that all the time as a potty training consultant.
-The child may start to spin out with some wild emotions when the diapers come off and the potty comes into the picture.
+The child may start to spin out with some wild emotions when the diapers come off, and the potty comes into the picture.
 And the parents try to say EVERYTHING to calm the child down (often all at once).

 You're going to be okay.
 Let's go sit on the potty (said in a high voice).
 Come on, let's go sit.
 You need to let your pee out.
 Come on and be a big kid.
 You need to go on the potty.